Open by Design · Community-driven

 Share use cases

 What challenges do you face in cloud projects?
-Which patterns work (or don’t)?
+Which patterns work — and which don't?
+Real-world experience is the most valuable input the framework can get.

-Review architecture patterns and reference models: consistency, practicality, trade-offs.
+Review architecture patterns and reference models for consistency, practicality, and trade-offs.
+Open RFCs always need thoughtful engineering perspectives.

 Documentation & translations